 Where does the price range come from on inflatable stand up paddle boards?

 We regularly offer test events for our customers.
 Many have paddled a board before - from a rental company, from a friend or bought a "discounter board".
 Everyone asks themselves whether SUPs that cost 800 €, 1000 € or even 1,400 € are really that much better than those for 300 - 400 € in the hardware store or supermarket.
-Basically they all look the same...
+In principle, they all look the same...

 What actually makes inflatable stand up paddle boards stable?

-The two large outer surfaces of the board - the deck and the bottom - are held together by many threads.
+The two large outer surfaces of the board - the deck and the floor - are held together by many threads.
 This is the "drop stitch technology" used in all iSUPs currently on the market.
 These threads hold the skin together so that it does not form into a ball or round tube when inflated.
 They have to be able to permanently withstand a tensile load due to the required 1 bar pressure.
 The threads must not tear, must not wear out and they must remain firmly attached to the outer skin.
 There are big differences in:

 Light or heavy

 The carrier material for the dropstitch is additionally covered with additional layers.
-There is e.g. B. "double layer" or "single layer" constructions, which not least cause differences in the weight of the board.
+So there is e.g. B. "double layer" or "single layer" constructions, which not least cause differences in the weight of the board.
 If the board is quickly processed and built on cheap material, it cannot be exceptionally light, dimensionally stable and durable at the same time.

 Does the glue stick?